pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sdv2.md

 If you have a multimeter, do a continuity test between the 5V and GND pads, as a short there could be particularly bad.

 #### Panel Connection
+This guide assumes you have a panel with screw terminal power connectors.
+Panels may also have a 4-pin power connector, and should come with a cable with at least one 4-pin power connector.
+Cut the other end of the cable and strip the wires to connect to the terminal block on the shield.
+You can either use just one pair of the four wires, or twist the ends of the red wires together, and the black wires together before inserting to the terminal block.

 The panels sold with the SmartMatrix Bundles have a screw terminal power connection.
 Strip the wires on the ends without a connector, the wire is 14 gauge.

  > ![Panel Power Connection 1](photos/SdAssembly/28-IMG_6214.jpg)